EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:

 Plurals work
-    - which files are in a folder(): really does need to exhaust all the options files are in a folder(): does not
-        So, we want to keep the ability to quickly check but also get the right answer when it is exhaustive
     - implement hashing so that sets work and use sets for duplicates
     - when large() is applied to a set, it is unclear how to declare it.
 Figure this out later.
     - "which files are in folders" -> The problem is that it generates all combinations of 13 files and finds a ton of duplicate answers
         First attempt: just generate them all
         Later: optimize
-        - Don't add a determiner for the singular quantifier it breaks optimization and ?? isn't necessary ??
+        - which files are in a folder(): really does need to exhaust all the options files are in a folder(): does not
+            So, we want to keep the ability to quickly check but also get the right answer when it is exhaustive

     - Figure out a way to make "in" be efficient for "which files are in folders"?
+        - still slow for 1000 files, but now it appears to be all in phase 1 for that phrase
+            - which 2 files are in a folder is that *plus* phase 2
         - Gets initial answers quickly but lags at end For phase 2 we generate all combinations of potential answers for the plural determiners Even when we stick to combinations of just distributive we have 2^n combinations